Sunhick/git-stats/README.md

 # Build GUI in offline mode (uses existing dependencies or falls back to stub)
 $ make build-gui-offline

-# Launch GUI in offline mode
+# The offline build creates git-stats-gui binary
-$ make gui-offline
+$ ./git-stats-gui -gui /path/to/repo

 # Alternative: Build without GUI dependencies (uses stub implementation)
 $ make build
-$ ./git-stats -gui  # Will show message about GUI mode requiring build tags
+$ ./git-stats -gui /path/to/repo  # Will show helpful error message with instructions
 ```

 **Note**: The offline build will automatically fall back to a stub implementation if GUI dependencies (tcell and tview) are not available.
-The stub provides the same API but displays a message that GUI mode requires building with `-tags gui`.
+The stub provides the same API but displays a helpful message explaining how to enable full GUI mode.

+**Common Network Issues:**
+- `dial tcp: lookup proxy.golang.org: i/o timeout` - Use `make build-gui-offline`
+- `missing go.sum entry` - Dependencies not downloaded, use offline build
+- Corporate firewalls/proxies - Use offline build or configure Go proxy settings

 ### GUI Features